ALPON X4 OS

 • Use the Sixfab Connect remote terminal.
 It works even if LAN or SSH is misconfigured, as long as the cellular link is alive.

-• If a recent upgrade broke something: journalctl -xe for diagnostics, then sudo apt install --reinstall <package>.
+• If a recent upgrade broke something, run journalctl -xe for diagnostics, then sudo apt install --reinstall <package> on the offending package.

 Need to recover the OS?
 Contact Sixfab support.

 Have your device serial number ready.
-Support will verify the fault and provide the recovery procedure.
+Support will verify the fault and walk you through the recovery procedure for your hardware revision.